-Highway congestion caused Americans to avoid 47.5 million auto trips last year—costing nearly $30 billion in travel spending, enough to support 248,000 American jobs.
+Highway congestion caused Americans to avoid 47.5 million auto trips in 2018—costing nearly $30 billion in travel spending, enough to support 248,000 American jobs.

 New research analyzes the time Americans spend driving between major U.S. cities under three conditions:

 - Summer: driving during the most congested conditions in the summer

 - Peak: driving during the most congested conditions during all of the study period